MrTowelGuy/MrTowelGuy/README.md

 **🔭 I’m currently working on**
 ---
-Expanding my knowledge through UDEMY courses!
+Expanding my knowledge through UDEMY courses, and working on new projects with a new dev team composed of some other dev friends and I!

 **🌱 I’m currently learning**
 ---